 While HDR10 plays it safer than Dolby Vision when it comes to technology, it’s also more feasible for TV manufacturers to implement at present, so it has become the more popular of the two formats.
 In addition, HDR10 is an open standard — TV manufacturers can implement it free of charge.
 It is also recommended by the UHD Alliance, which generally prefers open standards to proprietary formats.

 Then there is the matter of HDR10+, which Samsung and Amazon announced in April 2017.
-HDR10+ offers features much closer to those provided by Dolby Vision, including dynamic metadata that allows TVs to adjust brightness on a scene-by-scene or even frame-by-frame basis.
-Initially only available on Samsung TVs, HDR10+ is now also available on Panasonic’s 2018 4K OLED line, which was unveiled at CES 2018.
+HDR10+ works much more like Dolby Vision, utilizing dynamic metadata that allows TVs to adjust brightness on a scene-by-scene or even frame-by-frame basis.
+One way in which it differs from Dolby Vision is its color-bit depth which, like HDR10, is limited to 10-bit color depth, which may eventually limit its ability future-proofing.
+That said, this won’t matter in the near term due to hardware and content limitations, and Samsung is so bullish on the format the company added HDR10+ support in all of its 2018 QLED TVs.
+HDR10+ is also now available on Panasonic’s 2018 4K OLED line, which was unveiled at CES 2018, but its support is still relatively limited.

-HDR10 might currently be used in more TVs, but that might not always be the case down the road.
-In terms of sheer technological might, Dolby Vision has a clear advantage, even with the latest TVs.
-Looking to the future, the gap between Dolby Vision and HDR10 could become even more apparent.
+Though HDR10 is currently supported by more TVs, that might not always be the case down the road.
+In terms of sheer technological might, Dolby Vision has a clear advantage, even with current TVs.
+As referenced above, Dolby Vision’s superiority could become even more apparent in the future.

-As mentioned above, Dolby Vision supports 12-bit color depth, as opposed to the 10-bit color depth supported by HDR10 and HDR10+.
-It also features higher theoretical brightness.
-HDR10 currently maxes out at 4,000 nits (though most content is only mastered to 1,000 nits) while Dolby Vision is designed to support up to 10,000 nits of peak brightness.
-Despite what we saw at CES 2018, no TV on the market currently handles anything near that, but that can and will change in the future.
-The point is, Dolby Vision is poised to deliver more brightness information when TVs and content catch up.
+Dolby Vision’s support for 12-bit color depth, as opposed to the 10-bit color depth supported by HDR10 and HDR10+, may eventually allow for more vibrant colors and better color accuracy.
+Dolby Vision also features higher theoretical brightness — HDR10 currently maxes out at 4,000 nits (though most content is only mastered to 1,000 nits) while Dolby Vision is designed to support up to 10,000 nits of peak brightness.
+Despite what we saw at CES 2018, no TV on the market currently handles anything near that bright, but that will no doubt change in the future, making Dolby Vision poised to deliver more brightness information when TVs and content catch up.

-Color depth isn’t the only area where Dolby Vision has a theoretical advantage over HDR10.
+Brightness and color depth aren’t the only areas where Dolby Vision has a theoretical advantage over HDR10.
 As touched on above, while HDR10 transmits only static metadata (when a video starts playing), Dolby Vision uses dynamic metadata, which can vary by scene or even on a per-frame basis.
-HDR10+ closes the gap here, sending metadata information more often, but Dolby Vision has some real advantages.
+HDR10+ closes the gap here, sending metadata information more often, but Dolby Vision still offers some advantages.

 HDR10 might currently be better supported, both in terms of TVs and content, but Dolby is hard at work trying to change that.

-The Dolby Vision spec allows your TV to source data about the screen used to master the scene (in the editing lab at a studio), and it can automatically account for the differences between the two.
-This leads to an image that is automatically adapted to best fit your individual display, rather than relying on choices made by the mastering engineer.
+The Dolby Vision spec allows your TV to source data about the screens that were used to master the scene (in the editing lab at a studio), and it can automatically account for the differences between your TV and the gear the pros use.
+This leads to an image that is automatically adapted to best fit your individual display.

-Dolby Vision and HDR10 are currently seen as the two biggest players in HDR, but there are other companies working on their own HDR solutions.
+Dolby Vision and HDR10 (and to a lesser extent, HDR10+) are currently seen as the two biggest players in HDR, but there are other companies working on their own HDR solutions.
 Two other emerging formats aim to make backward compatibility with standard dynamic range a major focus.

-Hybrid Log Gamma (HLG) is a format from the BBC and Japanese broadcaster NHK.
-As the focus of the two organizations behind the format suggests, HLG was developed with an emphasis on live broadcasting, though it can also be used for prerecorded content.
-Unlike HDR10 and Dolby Vision, HLG doesn’t use metadata, which could actually be an advantage depending on how TV manufacturers implement it.
-For a more thorough look into the topic, read our complete guide to HLG, which discusses both what it is right now and what it could offer in the future.
+Hybrid Log Gamma (HLG) is a format born from a partnership between the BBC and Japanese broadcaster NHK, developed with an emphasis on live broadcasting, though it can also be used for prerecorded content.
+Unlike HDR10 and Dolby Vision, HLG doesn’t use metadata, which could actually work to its advantage in some ways, depending on how TV manufacturers implement it.
+For a more thorough look into the topic, read our complete guide to HLG, which discusses both what it offers right now and what it could offer in the future.

 Technicolor was an early player in HDR, and at CES 2016, the company announced a partnership with Philips to create a new format.
 Like HLG, this format aims to be backward compatible with SDR displays, which the companies said in a press release “will simplify HDR deployments for distributors, who will be able to send one signal to all of their customers, regardless of which TV they have.”
 At CES 2018, Philips announced that its 2019 TVs would support Technicolor HDR and the ATSC 3.0 broadcast standard.